 #2 Kathputli Colony-the art of hope tour

-Still love puppet shows?
+Do you love watching puppet shows?
 Try visiting Kathputli Colony, located in Shadipur Depot area of Delhi.
 It is a home of performers, magicians, snake charmers, puppeteers from state of Rajasthan for last 50 years.
-It is a lesser known but fine hub of artists.
+It is a lesser known place but a fine hub of artists.
 Spend a day at colony to discover traditions and cultures of different communities living in the colony.
 They are definitely the real ambassadors of art and culture who have been taking the lineage of art with proud.

 Nearest metro station: Shadipur metro station (Blue line)